PTsolvers/Chmy.jl/docs/src/developer_documentation/running_tests.md

 ## GPU tests

-To run the Chmy test suite on CUDA or ROC backend (Nvidia or AMD GPUs), respectively, run the tests using `Pkg` adding following `test_args`:
+To run the Chmy test suite on CUDA, ROC or Metal backend (Nvidia, AMD or Apple GPUs), respectively, run the tests using `Pkg` adding following `test_args`:

 ### For CUDA backend (Nvidia GPUs):